PradhayA/Necessity/readme.txt

 Just a Test Website for Necessity company.
 It supports Shelter in eradicating homelessness.
+Please try out the finished website at: necessity.herokuapp.com .
+You will get the oppurtunity to also interact with the chatbot.